 CDSL operates with a comprehensive framework of financial planning and management.
 The Company conducts annual review of Internal Financial Controls by an independent consultant.
 CDSL has adopted the process of preparing budget for revenue and capital expenses and placing of the same for the recommendation of Audit Committee to Board for its approval and thereafter Board approves the same.
 Each of the Departments monitor their approved Budget and in case of unbudgeted item, approval is sought as per Board approved delegation of power.
 CDSL has Board approved investment policy which ensures safety of the investments.
-The costs / expenses are monitored and controlled.
+The costs / expenses are monitored as per approved budget and reviewed by the Audit Committee on a quarterly basis.
 Quarterly financial results are considered and recommended by the Audit Committee to the Board for its approval.
 Post approval of the Board the quarterly financial results are submitted to the Stock Exchange (NSE), published on the Company's website and also published in newspapers within regulatory timeframe.